tardate/LittleArduinoProjects/README.md

-# 464 Little Electronics and Arduino Projects
+# 465 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [SingleTransistorTransmitter](./Radio/AM/SingleTransistorTransmitter) - Building a low power, single transistor AM transmitter with surprisingly good fidelity.
+> Latest addition:sparkles: [MrBiJuT](./Electronics101/BJT/MrBiJuT) - Mr BiJuT is a freeform realisation of a simple NPN/PNP transistor testing circuit using a CD4011 Schmitt oscillator.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),